 - the (unjustified?) unequal treatment of MSM men in blood donation policies;

-- the regulation of vaccination;
+- the regulation of vaccination: article and book;

 - the discussion of the crucifix in classrooms of Italian public schools before the European Court;